LordAshes/TaleSpire-CustomMiniPlugin/README.md

 ## Change Log

+5.2.0: Mini Transformation added to radial menu under the Transfromation selection.
+Can be turned of in settings.

+5.2.0: Added sample sphere effect content demonstrating transparency.
+Use "sphere" to apply.

+5.1.0: Added manual "load" transformations mode (default LCTRL+T)

+5.0.1: Corrected orientation of the transformed mini (so that it matche the mouse facing direction)

+5.0.1: Added optional diagnostic mode (off by default) to provide more console logs regarding startup and board reload

 5.0.0: Switched to using mesh transfer for normal and fly mode with added GO being used only for effects and animation.

 5.0.0: Fixes Line of Sight Visility.